 Brits can look forward to an extra bank holiday in 2022 courtesy of the Queen’s Platinum Jubilee.

-Every so often, the nation is treated to an extra bank holiday to commemorate a landmark occasion often associated with the royals.
+Every so often, the nation is treated to an extra bank holiday to commemorate a landmark royal occasion, like Prince William and Kate’s wedding in 2011.
 And 2022 is the next example of when the country can benefit from this exception: all thanks to Queen Elizabeth II and her incredible reign.

-Next year’s extra bank holiday will honour Her Majesty’s historic anniversary in a special weekend, which will see a change to the usual May Day bank holiday to coincide with a series of nationwide events celebrating our Queen.
+Next year’s extra bank holiday will honour this historic anniversary and the Queen’s birthday in one bumper weekend.
+The special occasion will see a change to the usual May Day bank holiday, to coincide with a series of nationwide events celebrating our Monarch.